senlin/soblossom/README.md

 ###### Last updated on 2014.8.19
 ###### Author: [Piet Bos](https://github.com/senlin)

-SOBLOSSOM is a starter framework that is based on [Foundation](http://foundation.zurb.com) (5.3.3 at time of writing) on the frontend and [Underscores.me](http://underscores.me) on the backend.
+soblossom is a starter framework that is based on [Foundation](http://foundation.zurb.com) (5.3.3 at time of writing) on the frontend and [Underscores sass](http://underscores.me) on the backend.

 We first started developing soblossom in 2013 under a few different names (with Foundation 3 and 4).
 Then when Foundation 5 was released, instead of updating the lot, we started over and in August 2014 we went through another of those quite extreme makeovers/reorganisations...

 ## Built in Features

 ### Navigation

+The default mobile navigation is with the off canvas.
+We have kept the navigation as flexible as possible though, so you can also choose the "conventional" topbar navigation (where the menu slides down) or any variation you might think of.

+soblossom also comes with a footer navigation menu and a social media menu which comes with an iconfont walker (`inc/walkers/iconfont-walker.php`) that has the [FontAwesome](https://fontawesome.io/) font-icon-set integrated.

 ### Featured Images